raiesbo/shell-scripting/README.md

 }
 ```

 The functions work as in any other programming language with the difference that the parameters are accepted as if we were calling another shell Script (with the $1, $2...).
-The functions dont return any value as we can observe in other programming languages but they return true (when the exit code equals "0") or false (when the exit code equals any value between 1 and 255).
+The functions don't return any value as we can observe in other programming languages, but they return true (when the exit code equals "0") or false (when the exit code equals any value between 1 and 255).

 Calling the function doesn't require the use of brackets "()".